 Will the IRS Subordinate a Tax Lien to Bankers Factoring?

-You have an SBA loan, but you still need more working capital.
-Will your SBA lender work with Bankers Factoring (Bankers) to get you critical working capital even if all your assets secure your SBA loan?
+Back when you start your business, you took a Small Business Administration loan, but you still need more working capital.
+Will your Small Business Administration lender work with Bankers Factoring (Bankers) to get you critical working capital even if all your assets secure your SBA loan?

 Your business is in a financially distressed situation.
 You face cash flow issues, you are behind on taxes, and the IRS might place a tax lien on your business assets.
 It is time for your business to secure financing.
 What can you do?
 You have limited options for payroll funding, PO financing, or covering overhead.